-“So tell me Kelly,” Dr. Clement asked.
-“How are things going of late with you and Jason?”
+“So, tell me Kelly,” Dr. Clement asked.
+“How are things going lately with you and Alex?”

 “It’s becoming more and more difficult.
-Jason seems to be getting worse, doctor.
+Alex seems to be getting worse doctor.
 He’s becoming more distant with me, acting differently.
 He’s been so guarded and cold.”

 “How has he been distant?
-Describe his behavior.”
+Describe his behavior please.”

 “We don’t communicate at all like we used to.
 We used to talk about everything but now he’s quiet, very reserved.
 He doesn’t talk about how his day went like he did before.
-After work he used to sit down on the couch, relax, and go into detail about his work day.
-Now he silently sits watching T.V.
+After work he used to sit down on the couch, relax, and go into detail about his workday.
+He’d ask me about mine too.
+Now he silently sits watching TV.
 When I try to talk to him, he just gives me yes or no answers and no eye contact.”

 “What about dates?
 Do you two ever go out?
 To dinner, movies, things like that?”

-“No, not any more.
-Whenever I suggest going out he changes the subject, says he’s busy.
+“No, not anymore.
+Whenever I suggest going out he changes the subject, says he’s busy or just doesn’t feel like it.
 When he’s not working he spends his time somewhere else.
-He claims he’s at the bowling alley or the pool hall with Dan, one of his friends.
+He claims he’s at the bowling alley or the pool hall with Nick, one of his friends.
 I drive by, you know, to see if his car is there.”

 “And is his car there?”